Planting Summer Pots – Part 1

 Estimated reading time 4 minutes

-General Tips
+General tips

-Before choosing your plants there are some basics to keep in mind to ensure a long-lived resplendent display:
+Before choosing your plants there are some basics to keep in mind to ensure a long-lived and resplendent display:

 • It is best to plant permanent specimens in early spring so that they will replenish rapidly, otherwise you can plant anywhere between early Spring and early Autumn.

-• Plant summer-flowering plants, that are tender and susceptible to frost, in mid-late May
+• Plant summer-flowering plants that are tender and susceptible to frost in mid-late May

 • Any containers that are for Winter interest should be planted in late summer to early Autumn